The complexities of war

 And that leads to one clear aim: building enduring peace in a world affected by repeated cycles of conflict.

-Dr Jasmine-Kim Westendorf is lecturer in International Relations in La Trobe University’s Department of Politics and Philosophy, and Director of the Bachelor of International Relations.
+Dr Jasmine-Kim Westendorf is lecturer in International Relations in La Trobe University’s Department of Politics, Media and Philosophy, and Director of the Bachelor of International Relations.